ayush51/tutorial/tutorial.md

 ```

 The window is normally set to the person with the smallest screen, as this allows for a smooth transition into the Surfly session.
-However, this can also be removed:
+However, if required, this can also be removed:

 ```
 set_to_smallest: "false"